deatrich/linux-home-server/appendix.md

 I show here how to do that from another Linux computer (in my case another Pi) with a USB card reader and an inserted 256 GB microSD card.

-There is a good graphical tool named *gparted* which is easy to use.
-Beginners should certainly use it, and it is great when managing a handful of servers (it is a different story if you are managing dozens or thousands of servers).
+There is a good graphical tool named ***gparted*** which is easy to use -- *beginners should certainly use it*.
+It is great when managing a handful of servers (it is a different story if you are managing dozens or thousands of servers).

 Here are a few gparted notes:

   * You will need to first install it with *sudo apt install gparted*
   * If you opt for this tool then it is all you need
   * It is intuitive, and there are many [tutorials][gparted] on the web